nullstone-modules/aws-sns-publish/README.md

-# aws-sns-publish
+# SNS Publish Access
-Capability that grants the ability to publish to an SNS topic
+This capability provides access for an application to publish messages to an SNS topic.

+This module makes sure to grant the correct access privileges.
+The following environment variables are injected into your application:
+- SNS_TOPIC_ARN
+- SNS_TOPIC_NAME